Addiction, Recovery, and the Grieving Process (Part 1)

 Stage Five: Acceptance

 This stage is inevitable provided that addicts stay in recovery and that partners begin to join the process.
 For the addict at this stage, they can now begin to see that there is a path laid out for their recovery which others have followed successfully.
-They can begin to entertain a new vision of how their life will be lived without being in relationship addictive substances/behaviors.
+They can begin to entertain a new vision of how their life will be lived without being in relationship with addictive substances/behaviors.
 New healthy recovery relationships and support have begun to replace isolation and lies.
 The addict has been sober long enough to begin to develop new ways of coping and managing their life circumstances, often utilizing hidden creativity and ingenuity formerly lost to their addiction.

 Is it Grief or Depression?